Issues on China: Innovation, Society and Culture

 The Seasonal School is dedicated to the memory of the former Consul General of Italy in Chongqing, Filippo Nicosia.

 Lectures, led by experts from Sant’Anna faculty and distinguished specialists from the academic and business environment tied to China, will be complemented by an introductory course of basic Chinese language and culture offered by professional native-speaking instructors.

 In this interactive and cross-disciplinary learning environment, students will have the chance to attend frontal lessons, Q&A sessions and workshops.

 Who should attend this Seasonal School?

-Highly motivated students (Undergraduate, Postgraduate) from any university degree programme (e.g. law, political science, life sciences, medicine and engineering) are welcome to take part in this online seasonal school.
+Highly motivated students (Undergraduate, Postgraduate) from any university degree programs (e.g. law, political science, life sciences, medicine and engineering) are welcome to take part in online seasonal school.

 Prof. Alberto Di Minin

 Prof. Nicola Bellini, Pisa Confucius Institute Teachers, in collaboration with Galileo Galilei Italian Institute (Chongqing)